emicklei/go-restful/swagger/README.md

 How to use Swagger UI with go-restful
 =

-Get the Swagger UI sources
+Get the Swagger UI sources (version 1.2 only)

 	git clone https://github.com/wordnik/swagger-ui.git